Olyno/Gamet/README.md

 # GameAPI
-A API for devs in skript.
+A API for devs easiest minis games in skript.